At the moment our recommendation is not to buy a mouthpiece toothbrush. You should stick to a regular electric toothbrush.

 - Huojo automatic electric toothbrush

 - Chiz toothbrush 4.0

-The following are more brands that are selling mouthpiece/auto style toothbrushes, but from my investigation and hands on with some, it appears despite marketing themselves as a new brands, they are just shipping the product made by V-White.
+The following are more brands that are selling mouthpiece/auto style toothbrushes, but from my investigation and hands-on with some, it appears despite marketing themselves as a new brand, they are just shipping the product made by V-White.
 You can learn more about how and why this is, by reading my Hibrush review.

 - Brush Ease

 - JAPAN Kumamoto automatic toothbrush